Home / All Programs / Alpine Climbing & Mountaineering / Mt. Russell via the East Ridge

 Day 1

+We meet in Lone Pine for a gear check before caravanning to the trailhead.
 We start our climb at the 8,640 foot Whitney Portal and stay on the regular Whitney Trail for less than a mile before heading up the steep North Fork of Lone Pine Creek.
 The trail here is non-maintained and rough with creek crossings and rocks to scramble up and over.
 We traverse the “Ebersbacher” Ledges above the creek and drop into the serene setting of Lower Boy Scout Lake (10,335’) before ascending to our camp beside Upper Boy Scout Lake (11,200’), near Mount Russell.
 This is an elevation gain of 2,500’ from the cars and takes most of the day.

 Day 2